 How long is my borrowing time?

 Each publisher has various borrowing times.
 When you download the ebook, you will be provided with the return date.
-Within BlueFire Reader, click Info tab to see details such as the due back date, file type etc. You also have the option to return the ebook earlier than the “due back date”- tap “Return Item”.
+Within Bluefire Reader, click Info tab to see details such as the due back date, file type etc. You also have the option to return the ebook before the loan period expires.
+On the Info screen select “Return Item”.

 Do I have to be connected to the Internet to read e-books?

 Not necessarily.
-If you have downloaded the ebook to BlueFire reader you can access the e-book without internet.
+If you have completed a full download of the ebook to Bluefire Reader, you can access the ebook without an internet connection.

-Can I use a computer in the library to download BlueFire reader app?
+Can I use a Library device to download Bluefire reader app?

-No. Although there is a new version of the software for PC windows, BlueFire Reader can only be downloaded onto your own personal mobile devices or PC’s.
+Unfortunately, no. Although there is a new version of the software for PC windows, BlueFire Reader can only be downloaded onto your own personal computer or mobile devices.